kskeertana/SmartClip/README.md

 # 🧠 SmartClip - AI-powered Chrome Web Clipper

 SmartClip is a Chrome Extension that allows users to:
 - Select and clip text from any website
-- Add personal notes to the selected text
+- Add personal notes
-- Generate AI-based summaries using Cohere API
+- Generate AI summaries using Cohere API
-- Save all clips securely in a MongoDB database
+- Save and manage clips via a MongoDB + Node.js backend
-- View, manage, and delete saved clips from a clean React-based dashboard
+- View saved clips in a clean React + Tailwind dashboard

 ---

 ## 📦 Features

-- Clip and save selected text from web pages
+- 🖱️ Clip text from webpages
-- AI-generated summaries of clipped content
+- 📝 Add optional notes
-- Add optional notes before saving
+- 🤖 AI-powered summarization (Cohere)
-- All data stored in MongoDB via a Node.js backend
+- 💾 Save clips to MongoDB via Express backend
-- View all clips in a Tailwind CSS styled dashboard
+- 📂 Manage clips in a responsive dashboard

 ---